ananthakrishna-hs/Neighborhood-Map-React/README.md

 - Install the react-app using command `npm install create-react-app`
 - Install the dependencies:
     - `npm install --save <libraries>`
+- Get API authentications as indicated in the following sections and
+    - For FOURSQUARE API, replace `<CLIENT_ID>`, `<CLIENT_SECRET>` and `<YYYYMMDD>` with your obtained Client_ID, Client_Secret and date versions' date in the format YYYYMMDD.
+Note that date indicates version of API up-to-date with that date, so donot put future date.
+    - For Google Maps API replace `<YOUR_GOOGLE_MAPS_API_KEY>` in MyMapComponent googleMapURL prop with obtained API key.
 - In terminal change directory to the downloaded folder and run `npm start`.
 The web-app will run at the url `localhost:3000`.

 ## About Google Maps API and react-google-maps